Villajoyosa is a rare find on the Costa Blanca; a pretty seaside town that hasn’t been overwhelmed by tourism.

 4. Moros y Cristianos fiesta

-Villajoyosa’s biggest party of the year is the Moros y Cristianos festival in late July; it’s famous across Spain.
+Villajoyosa’s biggest party of the year is the Moros y Cristianos festival in the last week of July; it’s famous across Spain.
 La Vila’s fiesta is unique, featuring a full-on re-enactment of an attack by Berber pirates from North Africa in 1538.

 The pirates got more than they bargained for on that occasion; the locals threw them back into the sea.
-Legend says the victory came thanks to the intervention of Santa Marta, who unleashed a flash flood and destroyed the pirate fleet; the grateful townsfolk made her their patron saint.
+Legend says the victory came thanks to the intervention of Santa Marta, who unleashed a flash flood and destroyed the pirate fleet.
+The grateful townsfolk made her their patron saint in return.

 5. The fish auction

-Every weekday, you’ll see La Vila’s trawlers returning from the fishing grounds around 4pm.
+Every weekday, you’ll see La Vila’s trawlers returning from the fishing grounds from around 4pm onwards.
 Head round to the fish quay to see the boats unloading their catches, and then go round the back into the auction hall itself to see the fish being sold off.